BAISD-CC/Weave/README.md

 ### 2.4 User Characteristics

-Relay users can be categorized into the following groups:
+Weave users can be categorized into the following groups:

 - **Students**
   - Technical proficiency: Beginner to intermediate